24. November 2022

 Figure 3 shows the sleep pattern on August 17th – one month later.
 The resident is now more active during the day, and correspondingly, not out of bed at night.
 The resident was prescribed increased pain medication.
 This often yields a triple effect: reduced daytime pain leads to increased activity/exercise, reduced nighttime pain improves sleep, and the increased daytime activity also contributes to better nocturnal rest.

-Curious about Vitalthings Guardian M10?
+Curious about Vitalthings?

-Curious about Vitalthings Guardian M10?
+Curious about Vitalthings?

 en_GBEN